 The low cost of shipping small packages from China to the United States has made it easy for small Chinese sellers to reach US consumers.
 Direct sales through eBay and the Amazon marketplace have boomed.
 Inexpensive postage allows Chinese merchants to offer free shipping to American customers.
 It isn’t fast – international mail from China can take two weeks or more.
 However, the low price is attractive to both buyers and sellers.

-The cost to ship a 4.4-pound package from China to the US tops out at $5.41 – less than it would cost a US eCommerce seller to ship the same item to a US address.
+In the past, the cost to ship a 4.4-pound package from China to the US topped out at $5.41 – less than it would cost a US eCommerce seller to ship the same item to a US address.
 (Note: international postal rates from China to the US rise steeply above 4.4 pounds.)

 For example, a Chinese manufacturer could ship a t-shirt that weighs 1 pound (about 453 grams) to Cincinnati.
 The cost to send this small parcel from China to the US would be less than $2.
 To ship that same t-shirt from Miami to Cincinnati, you’d have to pay $6.70 for Priority Mail, since most domestic packages over 13 ounces must be shipped by Priority.

-5 Ways Withdrawal from the UPU Could Affect US ECommerce Companies
+5 Ways Changes in the UPU Could Affect US ECommerce Companies

 The threat of changes in the Universal Postal Union treaty has sent ripples through the eCommerce industry worldwide.
 The changes in international postal pricing could affect carriers like FedEx and DHL.
 ECommerce retailers and consumers will also notice the changes starting in July 2020.